Haraj-backend/hex-monscape/README.md

 `Hex-Monscape` is a simple turn-based game for Haraj Solutions Team onboarding process.

-Inside the game source code, you can find the team's secret technique in writing production-grade code for Haraj web services that help serve millions of users daily in Saudi Arabia, even with only a handful of team members. 🥷🏻💥
+Inside the game source code, you can find the team's secret technique in writing production-grade code for Haraj web services that help serve millions of users daily in Saudi Arabia, despite only having a handful of team members. 🥷🏻💥

 The secret technique actually lies in the software architecture we choose for these services: [Hexagonal Architecture](./docs/reference/hex-architecture.md).
 We use this remarkable architecture to structure the game server code while implementing it using [Golang](https://go.dev/).
 For the web client, we implement it using [Vue 3](https://vuejs.org/).